Part of the venerated trinity known as HSW (Harvard/ Stanford GSB/ Wharton), and a place in Wharton’s incoming class is more competitive than ever.

-Last year, the application volume soared by 21% to a new record of 7,158 candidates vying for a seat, prompting Wharton to enroll its largest-ever entering class (916 versus 856 the prior year).
+Last year, the application volume rose to a new record of 7,338 candidates vying for one of the 897 seats in the Class of 2023.
 But that’s no surprise.
 The evolutions the school has advanced in recent years signal a new era for Wharton, from the debut of its Tangen Hall entrepreneurial center to the succession of Dean Erika James, the first woman and first person of color to be appointed dean in the institution’s 139-year history.
 From my vantage, it’s further evidence of the exciting ways the business school continues to evolve beyond its roots in finance to drive innovation.

 Before co-founding Fortuna Admissions, I served as a core member of admissions committees at the University of Pennsylvania for almost two decades, most recently as Acting Director at Wharton’s MBA Program and Associate Director in the Office of Undergraduate Admissions.

 While Wharton certainly has applicants from the top universities in the US and abroad, what is often more important than the name of the school or if it is public or private is how the candidate fared during their degree.
 In my tenure at Wharton, I saw a lot of applicants from lesser-known private schools or state schools who had really made a name for themselves both academically and in the campus community with leadership and engagement.
 Students who are coming from those schools bring so much to the MBA community and are sometimes the most involved and participatory members of the class.
 At the end of the day, going to a “brand name” is only as good as what you bring to that brand, and if you can bring a great deal of academic ability, as well as the ability to transform the community you’re a part of, then you’ve got a great case to make for yourself.